jimangel/jimangel.io/content/posts/2018-04-22-edgerouter-os-cli-cheatsheet.md

 ## DNS Management

-This assumes your ERL/ERX is providing DHCP and is listed as DNS 1.
+Assuming your ERL/ERX provides DHCP and is your primary DNS server.

 ### Set A records